-“Disney’s Celebrate America” fireworks display is shown at Magic Kingdom on both July 3 and July 4, 2022.
+“Disney’s Celebrate America” fireworks display is shown at Magic Kingdom on both July 3 and July 4.
 We highly recommend seeing Celebrate America on July 3.
-A great place to view it to see the full scale is outside the park at the Polynesian or Ticket & Transportation Center.
+If you’re unable or unwilling to brave the crowds in Magic Kingdom, a great place to view it to see the full scale of the fireworks is outside the park at the Ticket & Transportation Center.

-The reason we recommend seeing Magic Kingdom’s Independence Day fireworks on July 3 is because you can only see Harmonious with the “Heartbeat of America” finale on July 4, 2022.
-This is the first year for the new nighttime spectacular to show the Independence Day tag.
+The reason we recommend seeing Magic Kingdom’s Independence Day fireworks on July 3 is because you can only see the EPCOT Forever fireworks with the “Heartbeat of America” finale on July 4.

 For more on special entertainment, read our Celebrating Independence Day at Walt Disney World post.